kailash-manasarovar/statement/docs/timeline/2026/april.md

 ![Co-regulating touch](../../content/images/co-regulating-touch.jpg)

-- I thought it was a genuine request initially from a woman calling herself *Joyce*.
+- I thought it was a genuine request from a woman  initially calling herself *Joyce*, then *Joy* later on.
 - I'm unable to access the email on the website where I was notified about it now, I don't know why, but I replied in any case telling the person I was not taking any clients, would they like a referral.
 - At the same time, I realize I need to change my profile details, but I'm unable to figure out how to do it.
 - I tell a woman on the course I might have a referral for her, and ask Gerardine how to access the site to make an edit again.